-- (a) The following soils containing hazardous materials at concentrations exceeding the applicable Vermont Soil Standards shall be managed in accordance with this section: - (1) Non-hazardous waste contaminated soilssoil. - (2) Development soils. - (3) Petroleum_contaminated soils that are exempted from management under VHWMR § 7-203(p).
+- (a) The following soils containing hazardous materials at concentrations exceeding the applicable Vermont Soil Standards shall be managed in accordance with this section: - (1) Non-hazardous waste contaminated soils. - (2) Development soils. - (3) Petroleum contaminated soils that are exempted from management under VHWMR § 7-203(p).